The Dingle Way - 8 Days & 7 Nights8 Days & 7 Nights 4.6 Read 92 reviews

-On this stage you’ll be walking across moorland and farmland.
+On this stage, you’ll be walking across moorland and farmland.
 Caherconree Mountain (835m) with its megalithic fort offers impressive vistas, as you gradually climb out of the valley, crossing a saddle between Corrin and Knockbrack peaks.

 As you descend you may like to take a break at the stunning nature reserve of Inch Beach.
-With its crashing waves and pristine beach, Inch Beach featured in the 1960s film Ryan’s Daughter.
-Make your way along small roads to your overnight stop of Annascaul, birthplace of Antarctic Explorer Tom Crean.
-Why not reward yourself with a pint in Crean’s pub, the South Pole Inn.
+With its crashing waves and pristine beach, Inch Beach is featured in the 1960s film Ryan’s Daughter.
+Make your way along small roads to your overnight stop of Annascaul, the birthplace of Antarctic Explorer Tom Crean.
+Why not reward yourself with a pint in Crean’s pub, the South Pole Inn?

 Brian & Beata offer a warm welcome to the Old Anchor Inn, in the heart of Annascaul Village.
 The bright, airy rooms are all ensuite, with tea and coffee making facilities.
 The dining room has views onto the village street and mountains in the distance.
 The inn serves hearty fare such as their Irish stew, seafood pie, or tasty homemade pizza!

-From Annascaul you head west, along meandering country roads with views to the Iveragh Peninsula.
+From Annascaul you head west, along meandering country roads with views of the Iveragh Peninsula.
 See the 16th century Minard Castle, located in a small sandy cove, the castle was partly destroyed by Cromwell’s men in 1650.
 Scenic and quiet roads lead inland through farmland to charming Lispole, a good stop for lunch.
 Set off again to the Connor Pass road and enjoy superb wide vistas as you walk down into Dingle itself.

 The town is renowned for its music, seafood and culture.
-And with some 53 licensed premises you wont be stuck for somewhere to have a relaxing drink!
+And with some 53 licensed premises, you won't be stuck for somewhere to have a relaxing drink!